hiinaspace/maximal-matching/README.md

 canvas UI, for debugging or as a checklist, as well as functions for a player to locally clear their matching state if desired.

-### MaximalMatcher (TODO)
+### AutoMatcher

-The MaximalMatcher prefab implements the automatic part of the system.
+The AutoMatcher prefab implements the automatic part of the system.

 The behavior waits for players to enter the 'Lobby' collider, and begins a short countdown once there are enough players to match.
-Once the countdown finishes, the prefab calculates the [Maximal Cardinality Matching][0] from the global MatchingTracker state (filtered to players currently within the Lobby), and broadcasts that matching as a synced string of up to 80 7-bit player ordinals.
+Once the countdown finishes, the prefab calculates the [Maximal Cardinality Matching][0] (or at least a greedy matching) from the global MatchingTracker state (filtered to players currently within the Lobby), and broadcasts that matching as a synced string.
 The behavior then teleports the local player into a currently unoccupied 'private zone' according to the matching, and marks each player as having been matched with each other.
-An optional local timer within each private zone teleports the player back outside after the time.
+The PrivateRoomTimer behavior then teleports the players back to spawn after a delay.

 Players outside the lobby will not be automatically matched/teleported, so they can take breaks from the matching if afk or otherwise.
 Additionally, players